delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ### Section: Create the Tickets

+You will have two weeks of development time to complete Assignment 2.
+The two weeks will begin the day Assignment 1 is due (September 17, 2024).
+You schedule should have multiple milestones and tasks assigned to them.

 1. **Discuss the Vision**:
    - Your team needs to discuss what the vision means and how to implement it in code.
 2. **Create the Tickets**: